pengowray/doks-sprinto/content/en/_index.md

 Sprinto will congratulate all the sprinters and show a scoreboard.

 Congratulations!
 You've written some words!
+Start again and write some more!

 {{< alts "Without slash commands">}}
 You can also @Sprinto: